 Around 90% of the world's freight is moved by sea.
 And as global trade increases, so too does the number of vessels navigating our oceans, each using significant amounts of fuel.

-Whilst shipping accounts for around 2.5% of global greenhouse gas emissions, it is already the most energy-efficient form of freight transport.
+Whist shipping accounts for around 2.5% of global greenhouse gas emissions, it is already the most energy-efficient form of freight transport.

-Average GHG emissions by motorised mode of freight transport EU-27, 2014-2018
+Average CO2 emissions by mode of transport

+EU-27, 2014-2018